Skip to main content

 HIPAA’s primary function in this context is to prohibit discrimination based on a health factor.
 It prevents a group health plan from using your personal health status to charge you a higher premium or deny you eligibility.
 Within this framework, HIPAA distinguishes between two types of wellness programs.

 A participatory program is one that rewards you simply for taking part, such as attending a seminar on metabolic health.
 A health-contingent program requires you to meet a specific health standard to earn a reward, such as achieving a target cholesterol level.
-This is where HIPAA’s rules are most detailed, defining the size of the reward and requiring a for those who cannot meet the standard due to a medical condition.
+This is where HIPAA’s rules are most detailed, defining the size of the reward and requiring a reasonable alternative for those who cannot meet the standard due to a medical condition.

 The central tenet of the ADA in this arena is that your participation must be voluntary.
 This principle ensures you cannot be required to participate, denied health coverage for declining, or retaliated against for non-participation.
 It safeguards your right to keep your medical information private from your employer unless you choose to share it within the specific, protected confines of a voluntary program.